ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Governing equations and thermodynamics

-The previous fall-off reaction rates seek to fit between a low-pressure reaction rate and a high-pressure reaction rate.
-However, some rates have several pressure dependent zones that cannot be accurately represented by a single or two Arrhenius expressions.
-The pressure-dependent Arrhenius rate expression, known as the P-log reaction rate, was introduced to utilize pressure-dependent reaction rates by logarithmically interpolating between Arrhenius rate expressions at various pressures~\citep{Gou11_b}.
-Given two Arrhenius reaction rates at two specific pressures,
+Some reaction rates have several pressure-dependent expressions that cannot be accurately represented by single Arrhenius expressions.
+Known as the P-log reaction rate, logarithmically interpolating between Arrhenius rate expressions at various pressures~\citep{Gou11_b} is required.
+Specifically, given two Arrhenius rates at two specific pressures,

 the rate at an intermediate pressure is computed as